 You may receive University scholarship offers in March.
 However, CHECK YOUR EMAIL because College of Engineering and engineering departmental scholarship notifications will be sent via email in the last week of March or first week of April.
 Please note that whenever possible, units strive to combine offers and send one letter with your Notification of Admission.
 That said, there are many notifications that we are only able to send after you receive your Notification of Admission.

-Whether or not you receive a scholarship for your freshman year, you may apply during your spring semester of freshman year to more merit-based Scholarships for Continuing Students for the next academic year.
+Whether or not you receive a scholarship for your first year, you may apply during your spring semester of first-year to more merit-based Scholarships for Continuing Students for the next academic year.

 Merit-Based Scholarships for Transfer Students

 Any Illinois resident, Engineering student who enters Illinois with at least 32 hours of transfer credit is eligible for a scholarship.There is no application process, and scholarship amounts will vary with funds available and the student's record.

 - Department and Campus Scholarship Resources